University of Pittsburgh School of Public and International Affairs: Rankings

-GSPIA is one of only two schools to have two National Academy of Public Administration fellows elected in one year (William Dunn and Dean John Keeler).
+SPIA is one of only two schools to have two National Academy of Public Administration fellows elected in one year (William Dunn and Dean John Keeler).
 It is also one of nine schools to have produced at least two Network of Schools of Public Policy, Affairs, and Administration presidents.

 Research centers & institutes

-The Graduate School of Public & International Affairs is home to several research institutes and centers.
+The School of Public & International Affairs is home to several research institutes and centers.